Serge Quesnel: Informer

-Quesnel invested his $300, 000 cash payments and estimated in 1999 that he owned stocks worth about $1 million dollars.
-In addition, Quesnel was allowed to keep the $10, 000 dollars worth of stolen jewelry that he had with him at the time of his arrest.
+Quesnel invested his $300,000 cash payments and estimated in 1999 that he owned stocks worth about $1 million.
+In addition, Quesnel was allowed to keep the $10,000 worth of stolen jewelry that he had with him at the time of his arrest.
 The two police officers who allowed Quesnel to repeatedly have sex with Bealieu in his jail cell were reprimanded.
-The officers were not reprimanded for allowing Bealieu to smuggle in the PCPs because they had no authority to search her and she stated she had hidden the PCPs inside of her vagina during her visits to Quesnel's jail cell between 11 April-22 May 1995.
-On 19 July 1995, Quesnel made a plea bargain to conspiracy to traffic in PCPs and despite the way he violated his first plea bargain by comitting more crimes, the Crown still struck with the terms of the first plea bargain.
+The officers were not reprimanded for allowing Bealieu to smuggle in the PCPs because they had no authority to search her and she stated she had hidden the PCPs inside of her vagina during her visits to Quesnel's jail cell between 11 April and 22 May 1995.
+On 19 July 1995, Quesnel made a plea bargain to pled guilty to conspiracy to traffic in PCPs and despite the way he violated his first plea bargain by committing more crimes, the Crown still struck with the terms of the first plea bargain.

 At Roy's trial for murder in April 1997, Quesnel testified for the Crown.
 The jury found Quesnel to be an untrustworthy witness and acquitted Roy.
 As a witness for the Crown, Quesnel proved to be unsatisfactory in the 1990s and all those he testified against were acquitted.
 Quesnel provided information to the police about the murder of an American named Lee Carter, who had been killed on 29 July 1993 by a bomb planted in his car.
 According to Quesnel, Carter had been working with a Hells Angel, Richard Vallée, in smuggling drugs across the American-Canadian border as Carter had helped Vallée smuggle some 54 kilograms of cocaine into Canada in 1992.
 Quesnel stated that Vallée had killed Carter after he discovered that he was working as an agent for the New York State Police and the U.S. Customs.

 In 2002, Quesnel had the journalist Pierre Martineau serve as the ghostwriter for his memoirs, Testament d’un tueur des Hells.
 In 2003, the memoirs were translated into English as I Was a Killer for the Hells Angels: The True Story of Serge Quesnel.
 In 2004, Quesnel sued the Crown, arguing that conditions in prison were too harsh for him.
 In 2009, the case was decided in Quesnel's favor.
 In 2011, Quesnel received day parole.
 In 2013, Quesnel's parole was revoked when it was discovered that he had violated his parole conditions by drinking.
 On 24 November 2015, Quesnel was released from prison on full parole.